-While the process is designed for the full amount of human remains after a cremation, manufacturers don’t need all of the ash.
+While the process to make cremation stones from solidified remains is designed for the full amount of human remains after a cremation, manufacturers don’t need all of the ash.
 The minimum amount they need is ¼ cup.
+For glass cremation stones, typically only a teaspoon to a tablespoon of ashes is required.
 This means that you could reserve some ash for an urn, or burial.

 How much of the ash is lost during the solidification process?